A popular author whom I follow recently sent out a single, short status update on Facebook:

 Readers, the real drivers behind a book’s success, are more accessible and more empowered than ever before to help promote authors they like.

 So I sat around with some writer friends recently and we were talking about marketing strategies.
 Listen, I haven’t met many writers who enjoy marketing themselves.
-Unless you’re an egotistic, asking people to Like your Amazon author page is about as thrilling as requesting a foot massage from a stranger.
+Unless you’re an egotistic, asking people to Like your Amazon author page is about as thrilling as requesting a foot massage from a stranger, when you can have your own massages at home with your own Massage Chair you can get from Inada Massage Chairs Australia.
 Anyway, as we talked, it was rather amazing how many simple things play into a book’s / author’s success:

 - Amazon rankings